willpbridges/will-portfolio/content/Habit of Force/index.md

 ### Contributions
 * Preparing the game to be showcased at events such as the Boston Festival of Indie Games and Tokyo Indies
 * Independently reading and learning the large pre-existing codebase
-* Tracking down and fixing bugs in scripts to bring the game to a playable state
+* Tracking down and fixing bugs in C# scripts to bring the game to a playable state
 * Implementing mechanics, animations, and UI elements for the battle mode
 * Filling out missing or broken functionality in scripts and adding new functionality based on code already in place
 * Helping onboard junior developers and holding project meetings to collaborate while implementing gameplay features